Turlock City CouncilCity Council Meetings

 Mayor Amy BublakTerm Seated: 12/09/08

-Amy Bublak was elected the twenty third Mayor of the City of Turlock on November 6, 2018.
-City residents made history by selecting Amy as Turlock's first retired police officer and first woman as their mayor.
-She campaigned on a transparent city government and has never changed that position.
+Amy Bublak was re-elected on November 8, 2022 to a second four-year term as the Mayor of the City of Turlock after city voters made history in 2018 by electing Amy as Turlock's first retired police officer and first woman to serve as their mayor.

 Mayor Bublak believes in a "balanced-budget" fiscal policy where budget priorities are discussed openly allocating financial resources in the best interest of all Turlock residents.
-Underscoring her philosophy is fiscal prudence: ensuring the city has a pay as you go approach avoiding overspending when the revenue cannot and will not cover expenses.
+Fiscal prudence is a top priority.

 A retired law enforcement officer with over two decades of service, Mayor Bublak has always believed in a strong public safety program to ensure the safety of all residents.
 As part of her ongoing plan, she will always make decisions that keep Turlock residents safe by prioritizing funding for public safety as that is local government's first duty and solemn obligation to its citizens.